 In this book, best-selling author Joe Kissell helps you start on the right foot by addressing common maintenance issues, and then covers simple tasks you can perform periodically to keep your Mac in top shape.
 He also helps you discover useful utilities for automating parts of the process and dispels common misconceptions about maintenance.

-This book covers 10.9 Mavericks or later, including 10.13 High Sierra.
+This book covers 10.9 Mavericks or later, including 10.14 Mojave.

 Save 50% when you buy the complete 4-book Mac Fitness Collection (which also includes Take Control of Backing Up Your Mac, Take Control of Troubleshooting Your Mac, and Take Control of Speeding Up Your Mac—a $60 value—for just $30.